 Do you have any idea about the evolution of these animals, for example the changes in their teeth and size?

 They were more or less the same as today; they haven not changed a lot.
-The most different thing they use to have was the tail because hamsters do not have any tails nowadays but only fur instead.
-They also used to be more diverse.
+They used to be more diverse.
 In the Miocene, there were more genera of hamsters than now.
 They were actually substituted by the Muridae, namely the mice and rats.
 So we can say that the Oligocene and the Miocene was the age of the hamsters and today is the age of the rats and mice.

 What could the reason be for this change?